Bhushan0246/Hacktoberfest_2022/README.md

 # Hacktoberfest_2020
   Hacktober fest is a celebration open to everyone in the global community.
 It is held from October 1st to October 31st worldwide.
-It is a great oppurtunity/platform for people from beginner stage to professional developer to learn more about open source and contribute effectively for the same.IT is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+It is a great opportunity/platform for people from beginner stage to professional developer to learn more about open source and contribute effectively for the same.
+IT is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.

   ### 1. Register yourself for Hacktoberfest
 ##### Link to register: https://hacktoberfest.digitalocean.com/login